skip to main content

 It must be noted that the actual methods used may differ depending on the purpose of the engagement exercise and the target audience.
 We will ensure that government regulation is complied with as an absolute minimum.
 In the first instance, electronic methods of consultation and engagement will be used.

-All Neighbourhood Plans are required to broadly align with the Development Plan.
-The Local Plan is still considered up to date and is the Development Plan Document that parish and town councils are advised to comply with.
+Neighbourhood plans are required to comply with the strategic policies within Huntingdonshire's Development Plan.
 If there is a conflict between policies in the Local Plan or the Neighbourhood Plan the most recently adopted one will take precedence.

 If a new Neighbourhood Plan is approved before the Local Plan Update is completed, the town or parish council may wish to consider updating their Neighbourhood Plan afterwards.